gimler/guzzle-docs/en/guide/service/creating_dynamic_commands.rst

 Concrete commands
 ~~~~~~~~~~~~~~~~~

 Concrete commands pass the values specified in ``<param>`` nodes to concrete command objects.
 This is useful if you want to create an abstracted concrete command that accepts a collection of parameters that it uses to build a request but still allows for custom response processing so that the command can return a valuable result.
 Concrete commands require a ``class`` attribute that references the class name to instantiate when the command is created.
 The class attribute can use the PHP namespace separator or periods for namespace separators (e.g. both ``Guzzle.Service.Command.ClosureCommand`` and ``Guzzle\Service\Command\ClosureCommand`` are acceptable).
-Concrete command nodes don't use a ``method`` or ``path`` attribute; however, these parameters can be specified as ``<param>`` nodes which will be passed to the concrete command as parameters.
+Concrete command nodes don't use a ``method`` or ``uri`` attribute; however, these parameters can be specified as ``<param>`` nodes which will be passed to the concrete command as parameters.

 This example command will instantiate a ``Guzzle\Service\MyService\Command\DefaultDynamicCommand`` when it is executed from a client (e.g. ``$client->getCommand('my_concrete_command')->execute()``).
 The instantiated command will receive the ``<param>`` node values as a ``Guzzle\Common\Collection`` object that it can use to build an HTTP request.